gregmartDOTin/bookshelf/readme.md

-# Bookshelf
+# Bookshelf 📚
-> A curated list of some of the books I've been reading
+> A curated list of books I've been reading

 ## 2021

+Leopold, Aldo.
+1966. _A Sand County Almanac with Essays on Conservation from Round River_.
+New York: Ballantine Books.

+🏞️

-### Algorithms (MIT Press Essential Knowledge Series) - Panos Louridas
+Louridas, Panos.
+2020. _Algorithms (MIT Press Essential Knowledge Series)_.
+Cambridge, MA: MIT Press.

-An accessible introduction to algorithms, explaining not jssut what they are buut how they work, with examples from a wide range of application areas.
+💻🧮